March 14, 2009, 3:14 pm · 3 comments · Filed under: Apple, AppleScript, Dashboard, JavaScript, Widgets

 Download growl-notify.scpt

 That’s it.
 I hope this is helpful.
-Post any questions or suggestions in the comments.
 Happy Growling!